 No matter which marketing channel you prefer, every marketer swears by their Google Analytics for tracking and analysis.
-There’s plenty one can do with this heavyweight of a tool which depends entirely on your expertise with it.
+There’s plenty one can do with this heavyweight of a tool which depends entirely on your expertise.
 However, for those still trying to figure it out, here are a few handy tips.

 Here’s How You Can Make The Most Out of Google Analytics

 All your conversion paths or funnels need to be tracked by your Google Analytics for getting the best possible results and insights.
-Set up goals that track the visitors on your website, the number of pages per session, or another metric that resonates with your business offering.
+Set up goals that track the visitors on your website, the number of pages per session, or Facebook metrics that resonate with your business offering.

 “Eat the fruit and forget about the tree” is a proverb that is apt here for many cases.
 When you’re trying to establish a relationship between your brand and your target audience, you’ll have to track your active sources that are contributing to your lead generation and incoming traffic closely.